nsenecal/Meme-Beam/README.md

 Using Discord as a primary platform eliminates the need for desktop, remote, and mobile clients.
 It's usable on any platform that supports discord, and allows moderators to monitor image submissions from wherever they are.

 ## Planned Features
-- Ability to send images to seperate channels for streamers who need more active moderation.
+- Ability to send images to separate channels for streamers who need more active moderation.
 - Gif support

 ### Unincluded Assets (Must be manually installed):